Meekdai/Gmeek/README-en.md

 2. In the repository `Settings`, select `Github Actions` in `Pages->Build and deployment->Source`.

-3. Open an issue and start writing.
-After saving the issue, the blog content will be automatically created.
+3. Open an issue, start writing, and add a label.
+After saving the issue, blog content will be automatically created.
 After a while, it can be accessed through https://XXX.github.io

 The above installation is just a guide, and some configuration details will be written later.
 If you have any questions, please submit [Issues](https://github.com/Meekdai/Gmeek/issues) in this repository